What Was the Bank Bailout Bill?

 Why the Bailout Bill Was Necessary

-Investors and businesses triggered the bailout when they pulled a record $140 billion out of money market accounts They were moving the funds to Treasury bills, causing yields to drop to zero.
+On September 16, 2008, the $62.6 billion Reserve Primary Fund was under attack.
+Investors were taking out money too fast.
+They worried that the Fund would go bankrupt due to its investments in Lehman Brothers.
+The next day, businesses pulled a record $140 billion out of money market accounts.
+They were moving the funds to Treasury bills, causing yields to drop to zero.
 Money market accounts had been considered one of the safest investments.

 The U.S. government bought these bad mortgages because banks were afraid to lend to each other.
-This fear caused LIBOR rates to be much higher than the fed funds rate.
+This fear caused Libor rates to be much higher than the fed funds rate.
 It also sent stock prices plummeting.
 Financial firms were unable to sell their debt.
 Without the ability to raise capital, these firms were in danger of going bankrupt.
 That's what happened to Lehman Brothers.
-It would have happened to AIG and Bear Stearns without federal intervention.
+It would have happened to the American International Group and Bear Stearns without federal intervention.